IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 application computes the combined value of all the targets.
 If the contributions exceed the targets, then the ``Redeem`` is allowed;
 otherwise, it will not be included in the test.
-Once we define :hsobj:`Plutus.Contract.Test.ContractModel.precondition`, then it has to be defined for every form of :hsobj:`Plutus.Contract.Test.ContractModel.Action`, so we just add a default branch that returns ``True``.
+Once we define :hsobj:`Plutus.Contract.Test.ContractModel.Interface.precondition`, then it has to be defined for every form of :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action`, so we just add a default branch that returns ``True``.

 .. |^.| replace:: ``(^.)``
 .. _^.: https://hackage.haskell.org/package/lens-5.1.1/docs/Control-Lens-Getter.html#v:-94-.